louchesprocket/pgnutil/README.md

 * 	opponentelo: when the "-mp" (match player) option is used, output the value of the "Elo" header for the opposing player
 * 	gameno: causes pgnutil to output the game's ordinal position within the PGN file
 * 	plies: causes pgnutil to output the number of half-moves present in the game
-* 	cbplayers: for Aquarium games only, and in conjunction with the "-cb" option (see [Time (Aquarium Only)](#time-aquarium-only), below), causes pgnutil to output the names of players whose clocks fell below the indicated time threshold
+* 	cbplayers: for engine games containing clock annotations, and in conjunction with the "-cb" option (see [Time](#time), below), causes pgnutil to output the names of players whose clocks fell below the indicated time threshold
-*   cbclocks: for Aquarium games only, and in conjunction with the "-cb" option (see [Time (Aquarium Only)](#time-aquarium-only), below), causes pgnutil to output the lowest clock value for each player that fell below the indicated time threshold
+*   cbclocks: for engine games containing clock annotations, and in conjunction with the "-cb" option (see [Time](#time), below), causes pgnutil to output the lowest clock value for each player that fell below the indicated time threshold
-* 	lowclockwhite: for Aquarium games only, causes pgnutil to output the lowest clock value for the white player (see [Time (Aquarium Only)](#time-aquarium-only), below)
+* 	lowclockwhite: for engine games containing clock annotations, causes pgnutil to output the lowest clock value for the white player (see [Time](#time), below)
-* 	lowclockblack: for Aquarium games only, causes pgnutil to output the lowest clock value for the black player (see [Time (Aquarium Only)](#time-aquarium-only), below)
+* 	lowclockblack: for engine games containing clock annotations, causes pgnutil to output the lowest clock value for the black player (see [Time](#time), below)
 *   disagreepct: for engine games wherein the u.i. annotates expected responses, output the percentage of moves that disagree with an opponent's expectation
 *   text: causes pgnutil to output the original game text (which is the default output where no selectors are specified).
 Note that the game text will include embedded newline characters
 * 	textsize: causes pgnutil to output the size (in characters) of the original game text